jerome-urbain/SotMUS25/00_intro.md

 3. Understanding Imposm's functionalities including
     - the mapping between OSM keywords and Postgresql table attributes
     - the command to load medium to big OSM datasets into Postgis
+    - how to build a docker stack combining imposm and postgis
 4. Interacting with the loaded OSM data with QGIS and SQL,
 5. Enhancing your Docker stack for improved performance.